Indiana's Statewide Smoke-Free Air Law

 What are the requirements for a cigar specialty store to allow smoking?

-A cigar specialty store must hold a valid tobacco sales certificate issued on or before June 30, 2012; the sale of tobacco products and accessories must account for a least 50 percent of the store’s annual gross sales; and a sign must be conspicuously posted saying that cigarette smoking is prohibited.
+A cigar specialty store must hold a valid tobacco sales certificate; the sale of tobacco products and accessories must account for a least 50 percent of the store’s annual gross sales; and a sign must be conspicuously posted saying that cigarette smoking is prohibited.
 The store must have a separate, enclosed, designated smoking room that is adequately ventilated and prohibit entry of individuals less than 18 years of age.
 Cigarette smoking is not allowed on the premises of the store.
-Food and beverages may not be sold for consumption on the premises and an area may not be designated for the consumption of food and beverages.

 What are the requirements for a gaming facility to allow smoking?

 The gaming facility must operate under a gambling game license.